If there’s one thing you should know about the Chinese red dog, this breed is steeped in history.

-When you think of China, you might not consider a population of German Shepherds, Rottweilers, and Doberman Pincers.
+When you think of China, you might not consider a population of GSD, Rottweilers, and Doberman Pinschers.

-But they were plentiful in the area due to being brought into the province with the German occupants.
+But they were plentiful in the area due to being brought into the province by the Germans.

 Along with their popular German breeds of working dogs, they also used some local working breeds, such as the Shandong Xian Hound.

-The Laizhou Hong (Chinese Red Dog) results from these breeds being bred together.
+The Chinese Red Dog results from these breeds being bred together.

 It is rumored that the Korean Mastiff was used to give the dog its dark red coat, but at this point, trying to confirm this is difficult.

-It is just as difficult as trying and pin down exactly which German breed was used and mixed with the Shandong Xian Hound, and nobody seems to know for sure.
+It is just as difficult as pinpointing exactly which German breed was used and mixed with the Shandong Xian Hound, and nobody seems to know for sure.

-The Chinese Red Dog was once among the most popular dogs in China, and its popularity was steady upward throughout the early to the mid-20th century.
+The Chinese Red Dog was once among the most popular dogs in China, and its popularity steadily increased throughout the early to mid-20th century.

 However, after different restrictions were lifted, opening the doors for other breeds to come into the country, the breed sadly lost ground to other, more popular dogs.

-Since their drop in popularity, they have become a rare breed of K9 outside of China compared to the popular flat-faced pug.
+Since their drop in popularity, they have become a rare K9 outside of China compared to the popular flat-faced pug.

-That notwithstanding, breeders are out there today in China, some parts of Asia, in the western world like Europe and the United States.
+That notwithstanding, breeders are out in China, some parts of Asia, in the western world like Europe and the United States.